flaming-snowman/CS163-Projects-2024Fall/_posts/2024-12-13-team11-3d-segmentation.md

 ## 3D Scene Representations
 ### Point Clouds
 We often represent 3D scenes as point clouds.
-A point cloud is a collection of $n$ unordered points in 3D space:
+A point cloud is a collection of $$n$$ unordered points in 3D space:

-\[
+$$
-    \mathcal{P}=\{(x_i, y_i, z_i, f_i) : i=1,\ldots,n}
+    \mathcal{P}=\{(x_i, y_i, z_i, f_i) : i=1,\ldots,n\}
-\]
+$$

-where each point is associated with a spatial location and $k$-dimensional $f_i$ vector encoding optional features like color and intensity, and eventually semantic label.
-Typically, we represent this as a matrix $\mathbf{P}\in\mathbb{R}^{n\times (3+k)}$.
+where each point is associated with a spatial location and $$k$$-dimensional $$f_i$$ vector encoding optional features like color and intensity, and eventually semantic label.
+Typically, we represent this as a matrix $$\mathbf{P}\in\mathbb{R}^{n\times (3+k)}$$.

 Insert point cloud picture here

 Point clouds are often collected from LiDAR sensors, which use the time of flight to obtain the 3D shape of a surrounding environment.
-LiDAR sensors shoot out impulses (via a packet of photons—-rays) to a scene, each of which bounce off an object $z$ meters away.
-Given the time to return $t_d$ and the speed of light, we can calculate
+LiDAR sensors shoot out impulses (via a packet of photons—-rays) to a scene, each of which bounce off an object $$z$$ meters away.
+Given the time to return $$t_d$$ and the speed of light, we can calculate

-\[
+$$
     z=c\times t_d\times 0.5
-\]
+$$

 to get the distance each ray traveled before bouncing back.
 Combining with the ray angle data, we can capture a point cloud of the surface observed.

 Insert LiDAR picture here

 ### Voxel Grids
 Voxels are the most natural extension of pixels into the 3-dimensional case, as they're essentially 3D pixels.
-A voxel is a volumetric representation dividing a space into uniform cubes, represented as a 4-dimensional tensor containing information about each $(x,y,z)$ location in a scene:
+A voxel is a volumetric representation dividing a space into uniform cubes, represented as a 4-dimensional tensor containing information about each $$(x,y,z)$$ location in a scene:

-\[
+$$
     \mathbf{V}\in\mathbb{R}^{X\times Y\times Z\times C}
-\]
+$$

 where each channel might contain RGB data, reflectance, and instance-level data like semantic labels.

 Voxel size determines the grid's resolution, which can lead to a tradeoff between high resolution and the number of unused voxels.
 Given that we typically only care about a 2D manifold/surface within the 3D space, voxels will capture mostly empty cubes, which can naturally lead to challenges with naively applying traditional operations like convolution.
-For this reason, we often work with binary voxels, tensors containing $1$'s for occupied space and $0$'s for empty space.
+For this reason, we often work with binary voxels, tensors containing $$1$$'s for occupied space and $$0$$'s for empty space.
 Despite the benefit of spatial ordering that voxels give us, for this reason voxels will suffer from a significant computational overhead to process.

 ### Meshes
 Meshes represent 3D objects as a collection of vertices, edges, and faces.
 This better aligns with the features we wish to learn from in 3D space, as they contain rich geometric and topological information.
 However, they're irregular and more difficult to represent in a neural network, leading to extra complexity in processing and reconstruction.